-A review of the accounting standards has been carried out this year, but none of the standards in question are relevant to GwE.
+A review of the accounting standards has been carried out this year, but none of the standards in question will have a material impact on GwE.

 NOTE 5 - CRITICAL JUDGEMENTS IN APPLYING ACCOUNTING POLICIES

 In applying the accounting policies set out in Note I, the Joint Committee has had to make judgements, estimates and assumptions relating to complex transactions, those involving uncertainty about future events and also the carrying amounts of assets and liabilities that are not readily apparent from other sources.